 Instructions

-- Cut the butter into small pieces and place it into a light-colored pan over medium heat.2 sticks Unsalted Butter
+- Cut the butter into small pieces and place it into a light-colored pan over medium heat.227 g (2 sticks) Unsalted Butter

 - Melt the butter, stirring occasionally.
 Once melted, it will start to bubble and make a crackling sound - this is the sound of the water evaporating from the butter.